Table of Contents ×

 That being said, many marketers out there still struggle to find a fine line between product demo videos and explainer videos — yes, the type of video we mostly talk about in our blog.

-Both of them show what the product is all about and how does it work.
+Both of them show what the product is all about and how it works.
 Also, their uniqueness and perky animation style (sometimes) are the main features that make them stand out from other corporate branded videos and make both of them one of the best promotional solutions at your disposal.

 So, what makes them different from each other?